 Since the life of Samburu pastoralists in Sesia is organized in long-term settlements, the mpaka is effectively used in Lekiji.
 The community living in the wider Lekiji area is allowed to herd livestock in the mpaka once the elders have opened it.
 The mpaka is monitored by elders from the two villages, Lekiji and Lkalkaloi, and those caught grazing their cattle before the season has opened are chased out and have to pay a fine of three goats.
 Monitoring occurs to discourage livestock herding by members of the community, but also by other communities who cross the Ewaso Nyiro from Isiolo County when the water level is low or when the river is completely dry, as was the case in 2015.
 Members from other communities also have to pay a fine when they herd livestock in a closed mpaka.
-Currently, the term mpaka is also used to refer to the core conservation zone of the core zone.
+Currently, the term mpaka is also used to refer to the core conservation zone of the conservancy since, as in the case of the Meibae Conservancy, the same mpaka area has now become the core zone.
 In the Meibae Conservancy, where no tourism facility is constructed, the core conservation zone has the same function as the original mpaka: to restrict grazing in the area until the elders open it during the dry season.